Danieljunek17/Coinz/README.md

 ## Self-hosting
-We do not recommend self-hosting the bot, but it's always an option.
+We do not recommend self-hosting the bot and website, but it's always an option.

+### Self-host Discord Bot
 To selfhost the bot yourself, you need to have:
 * Node - confirmed working on v16.8.0
 * npm - comes with Node, the version shouldn't really matter
 * A Discord bot token, and having the bot in your server
 * An mongodb.com-database set up, as well as a user to it (with write access)
-* A clone of the source code, this can be found [here](https://github.com/SiebeBaree/AquaSolutions) and needs to be extracted to a folder.
+* A clone of the source code, this can be found [here](https://github.com/SiebeBaree/Coinz) and needs to be extracted to a folder.

 We will have to do this once:
 * Do `npm i` inside the folder, and wait for it to finish.